 Ecuador's currency is the American dollar.
 Bring American Express travelers' checks.
 They are easy to cash and easy to replace if they should be stolen.
 Bring about 50 dollars in one-dollar bills.
 They will prove handy.
 American Express, Visa, Diner's Club and MasterCard are all accepted in Quito, so you might want to carry any of these credit cards with you.

 How much money should you bring with you?
 It depends on how tempted you will be by those beautiful Andean sweaters (about $25-35.00 each) or those woolen tapestries (about $40.00 each) and the inexpensive handicrafts.
 You may also want to do some traveling on free weekends.
-Normal spenders will survived with $300.00-$500.00.
+Normally, students spent between $700-1000 during their time in Ecuador.

 The easiest way to withdraw money is from ATMs.
 There is a machine inside the university that we recommend.
 Do not forget to let your bank know that you are traveling in Ecuador.